Curriculum

 - Human Performance classes/trainings will occur from 2:30-3:15 p.m.
 Tuesday-Friday.

 - Sports teams will practice from 2:30-3:45 p.m.
-Tuesday-Friday and an occasional Saturday.
+Tuesday-Friday.

 - Sports teams will have games during the week and on Saturdays.